8 woofs of wisdom for the New Year

 So, here are some “woofs of wisdom” practiced by my dog every day, which I hope will continue to rub off on me.

 - Greet each day with gratitude – Buddy jumps out of his bed every morning wagging his little stump tail and wiggling his butt.
-He gives me a happy kiss my nose and then runs to the back door to go outside, where sniffs his way through the garden like it is all brand new today, just for him.
+He gives me a happy kiss on my nose and then runs to the back door to go outside, where sniffs his way through the garden like it is all brand new today, just for him.
 This daily exuberance is fresh and genuine and infectious.
 He has no expectations for the day ahead, yet he welcomes it with gusto and glee, not fear, not regret, not worry.
 He is just grateful and ecstatic to be alive so he can do it all over again, whatever “it” is.

 - Stay active and play – He wants to exercise every single day.
 Even if his bad front left elbow is a bit stiff from running the previous day, he is still game for some sort of activity.
 A walk, a swim in the river, anything to get his heart pumping, lungs breathing, and muscles moving.
 Buddy doesn’t seem to worry about possible post-exercise aches or tiredness.
 He doesn’t care about how his performance stacks up against the dog down the street, or how he looks when he runs.
 He just wants to feel alive.